python-discord/game-jam-2020/gamer_gang/README.md

-k judges
+Ok judges!
-this only works if your current working directory is my team repo
+This only works if your current working directory is my team repo

-###running directions
+###Running Directions
-so your file path has to be like C:/Users/stuff/game-jam-2020 for this game to work
+Your file path has to be like C:/Users/stuff/game-jam-2020 for this game to work
-so yea you're gonna have to run: "python gamer_gang/triple_blocks.py"
+So yea you're gonna have to run: "python gamer_gang/triple_blocks.py"
-there might be some other ones but idk
-maybe requirements.txt too but idk
+Maybe requirements.txt too

-###game mechanics
+###Game Mechanics
-up, left, right OR WAD to move
+Up, Left, Right arrows OR WAD keys to move
-1, 2, 3 to control the green, red, and purple squares (or cubes whatever you wanna call 'em)
-down or S to split the stack that you're currently in
+1, 2, 3 to control the green, red, and purple squares/cubes whatever you wanna call 'em Down arrow or S key to split the stack that you're currently in
-get on top of another cube to join with them
+Get on top of another cube to join with them
-collect all the stars to unlock the door
+Collect all the stars to unlock the exit door
-you have to get all three squares/cubes to the exit door (a black box) at the end of the level to complete it
+You have to get all three squares/cubes to the exit door at the end of the level to complete it
-spikes and bees wanna kill you
+Be Warned!
+Spikes, Fire, and bees gonna kill you!